Piero Dorazio: Early life

 He published La Fantasia Dell-Arte Nella Vita Moderna" in 1955, a review of modern art in Italy.
 Regarding this book, reviewer Christopher Masters states that Dorazio advanced his belief, perhaps with a surfeit of optimism, that "abstract art could change the world...
 That just as science and technology were destroying the barriers between different cultures, so the new 'universal style' would lead to a 'universal civilisation'."

 He was invited to teach at the Graduate School of Fine Arts program at the University of Pennsylvania School of Design in 1959.
-He taught painting there for one semester each year from 1960 to 1969, splitting his time between the United States and Italy.
+There he worked with Hitoshi Nakazato, a Japanese painter and printmaker, and Otto Piene, a member of the group ZERO.
+Dorazio taught painting there for one semester each year from 1960 to 1969, splitting his time between the United States and Italy.
 In 1970 he returned to live and work full-time in Rome.
 In 1974 he moved his studio from Rome to Umbria, near Todi.
 Peter Iden, founding director of the Museum für Moderne Kunst Frankfurt from 1978-1987, acquired three works by Dorazio from 1981 to 1983 (Oracolo, 1959; Blue Hearttrap, 1961; Stridente, 1982–83) for the museum collection.
 These were part of the museum exhibitions in Frankfurt in 1985 and Milan in 1987.
 In the 1990s, the works were temporarily loaned to the European Central Bank.
 Dorazio continued to work and exhibit until 2004.

 Described as an "outspoken, independent character" who was the "opposite of politically correct", Dorazio's use of materials and colours stayed constant over time.
 He is mostly known for paintings with thick bands of bright colour and crosshatched grids.
 While abstract, his paintings do not neglect detail or complexity.
 His style is in line with what Clement Greenberg later described as "Post-painterly abstraction".